Edinburgh celebrates the start of 2017 in style with Hogmanay spectacular

 Organisers were earlier forced to warn ticketless revellers to steer clear of the city centre as the last remaining briefs for the 75,000 capacity street party were snapped up by 6pm.

-Festival director Al Thomson said: “I think everybody has been feeling a little bit down about 2016, but that’s actually great for us because we’re such a joyous celebration.
+Festival director Al Thomson said: “I think everybody has been feeling a little bit down about 2016, but that was actually great for us because we’re such a joyous celebration.

-“Everybody has come here for one reason and that’s to bring in the new year.
-No-one is thinking about Brexit or the Trump administration.
+“Everybody came here for one reason and that was to bring in the new year.
+No-one was thinking about Brexit or the Trump administration.
 They’re thinking about being in one of the most beautiful cities in the world at one of the best events.
 For Edinburgh to be able to provide the entertainment and give people that escape is something special.”

+Chief superintendent Kenny MacDonald, the police officer in charge of the event, said: “Edinburgh has again welcomed the new year with great flair.
+I would like to thank all our officers and stewards who have worked hard to deliver such a fantastic event.

+“We've worked extensively over the last few months with the City of Edinburgh Council, Unique Events and other emergency services in order to plan the street Party, torchlight procession and other festive events.

 Edinburgh’s Lord Provost Donald Wilson, who will be leading around 1000 hardy revellers into the Firth of Forth at the New Year’s Day Loony Dook, said: “The jury is certainly out on 2016 - there has been good and there has been bad.
 But we look forward with hope and an exciting Hogmanay is a good start.
 Edinburgh is Scotland’s capital city so we have to make sure we do it properly.